iselang/num/README.md

 - Built-in support for authentication, real-time collaboration, and native compilation
 - Minimal setup with CDN delivery and caching

-### 21. Is NUM suitable for large-scale projects?
+### 21. can NUM be suitable for large-scale projects?

 Yes.
 NUM is battle-tested in real-world OS projects and client applications, with modular design and performance optimizations to support scalable, maintainable codebases

 ### 22. Where can I get support or report issues?

-NUM is open source under MIT License.
+NUM is open source.
 Support and issues can be reported via its GitHub repository.

 ### 23. Can I use NUM offline after the first load?